yusan25c/log2mermaid-cli/README.md

 Notes

-- The original log content is included in the output.
+- By default, original log lines are not emitted as Mermaid Notes (only the message lines are output).
+- If you add the `--note` option, original log lines are emitted as Mermaid Notes.
 Be careful with sensitive information.

 Japanese guide

 - See `README.ja.md`.